Laugar

-Laugar is a hamlet in the Northeastern Region Iceland, on the Reykjadalsá river, a left tributary of the Laxá í Aðaldal river.
-Route 1 runs through the village between Akureyri and Reykjahlíð.
-It is largest village in the municipality of Þingeyjarsveit.
-In 2018, it had a population of 109 people.
+Laugar is a hamlet in the Northeastern Region of Iceland, on the Reykjadalsá river, a left tributary of the Laxá í Aðaldal river.
+It is located at Route 1 between Akureyri and Reykjahlíð and is the largest village in the municipality of Þingeyjarsveit.
+On 1 January 2026, it had a population of 120 people.

 Laugar developed around thermal springs, hence its name, which in Icelandic means "hot springs".
 Laugar is located on the Diamond Circle tourist route.
-In its vicinity there are famous tourist attractions: Goðafoss waterfall (approx. 10 km to the west) and lake Mývatn (approx. 20 km to the southeast).
-However, 8 km to the north of the village, there is lake Vestmannsvatn.
+In its vicinity there are famous tourist attractions: Goðafoss waterfall approx. 10 km to the west, lake Mývatn approx. 20 km to the southeast and lake Vestmannsvatn 8 km to the north.